Skip to content

 Summer Support

-Students may apply for summer support for selected research and internships in order to explore their ideas in the context of real-world environmental challenges.
+Students may apply for up to $6,000 for selected research, field work and internships in order to explore their ideas in the context of real-world environmental challenges.
 Students apply for funding each spring, and if approved, rising second-year students can spend their summers focusing on making a difference with non-profits, government organizations and with research projects, locally or out of state.

 2023 cohort at Taft Nicholson Center cavorting on a river bank